top of page

 Sunday Mail Story

-A Queensland shepherd on a bender ended up in one of Brisbane’s most notorious lunatic asylums and nearly wasn’t released.
+A Queensland shepherd on a bender ended up in one of Brisbane’s most notorious lunatic asylums and was nearly not released.

 “When a prisoner enters a common gaol, his clothes are washed and set aside for him and restored when he gets his freedom.